best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 ## Things to be aware of

 This guidance has been agreed by a working group of the [Reproducible Analytical Pipelines Champions](https://gss.civilservice.gov.uk/about-us/champion-networks/reproducible-analytical-pipeline-rap-champions/).
-It will be reviewed periodically by the RAP Champions and the Analysis Standards and Pipelines data science team in Methods and Quality Directorate the Office for National Statistics.
+It will be reviewed periodically by the RAP Champions and the Reproducible Analytical Pipelines team in Methodology and Quality Directorate at the Office for National Statistics.

 Your department may have standards that you have to work to when you are writing code or developing analytical products.
 This guidance is a general set of advice and guidelines for any and all analytical pipelines.